Conte quits as Italy's PM in tactical bid to build new majority | Politics

 Italian Prime Minister Giuseppe Conte handed in his resignation to the head of state on Tuesday, hoping he would be given an opportunity to put together a new coalition and rebuild his parliamentary majority.

 Efforts to lure centrist and independent senators into the coalition to fill the hole left by Renzi have met little success, leaving Conte no choice but to resign and open a formal government crisis that will give him more time to find a deal.
-President Sergio Mattarella will start a rapid round of consultations with party leaders on Wednesday afternoon to test the political waters, his office said.
+Hours after resigning Conte made a new impassioned appeal for support, posting on Facebook that he wanted to build a government of "national rescue" with a broader and more secure majority.

+"It is time for the voices to emerge in parliament of those who have in their hearts the future of the republic," he said.
+President Sergio Mattarella has given Conte some time by delaying his formal consultations with the main parties until Thursday and Friday, after which he will decide on the best way out of the political quagmire.

 Until now the main coalition parties -- the anti-establishment 5-Star Movement and centre-left Democratic Party (PD) -- have backed Conte's efforts to stay in power.
 "Conte is the essential element and we need to broaden and relaunch the government's action," Debora Serracchiani, the deputy head of the PD, told state broadcaster RAI.